msys2/msys2.github.io/docs/docs/what-is-msys2.md

+---
+title: What is MSYS2?
+summary: MSYS2 provides a native build environment, based on open source software, and
+     makes you feel right at home when you are already comfortable with Linux.
+---
 # What is MSYS2?

 MSYS2 isn't "one tool to rule them all", but tries to focus on what it's good